 MRP software primarily enables manufacturers to manage material-related aspects of their business, including inventory control, capacity planning, and scheduling.
 ERP systems, however, offer a more comprehensive suite, including MRP features, along with customer/vendor relationship management, human resource planning, accounting, and more.

-In this article, we delve into the differences between ERP and MRP systems and guide you on choosing the right solution for your industrial distribution business.
+In this article, we delve into the differences between ERP and MRP systems and guide you on choosing the right solution for your distribution business.

 UNDERSTANDING MRP SYSTEMS